These carbon budgets determine how much each sector should emit over three five-year periods (2022-2025, 2026-2030, and 2031-2035).

 What you can expect from DairyNZ

 - DairyNZ’s science, policy and economics team is collating a range of information to support a submission in response to the new targets.
-We’ll share this with you in late February.

 The story so far